 After grades are posted on the AUB Mediterraneo Student Information System, a change of grade is not allowed unless a demonstrable mistake was made in the correction of the final examination or in the calculation of the grade.
-In such a case, the instructor must complete a Change of Grade form and submit it to the chairperson of the department in which the course is offered with supporting evidence for the mistake warranting the change of grade.
-If the chairperson of the department approves the change of grade, s/ he will sign the form and transmit it for final approval to the dean.
+In such a case, the instructor must complete a Change of Grade form and submit it to the concerned faculty dean in which the course is offered with supporting evidence for the mistake warranting the change of grade, the dean will consider the request and send his decision to the instructor.